mozilla/pontoon/docs/admin/deployment.rst

    Optional.
 Text to be shown in the footer of the non-transactional emails sent using the Messaging Center, just above the unsubscribe text.

+``+EMAIL_MONTHLY_ACTIVITY_SUMMARY_INTRO``
+   Optional.
+Custom text to be shown in the Monthly activity summary emails after the greeting and before the stats.

 ``ENABLE_BUGS_TAB``
    Optional.
 Enables Bugs tab on team pages, which pulls team data from bugzilla.mozilla.org.
 Specific for Mozilla deployments.